 Want to learn about installing or programming Lutron solutions?
 Looking for best practices for selling or specifying?
 LCI offers online training and in-person workshops for industry professionals.

 Visit our Control Center of Excellence for tools and resources to help you select, install, and use LEDs with confidence.
 Designed for homeowners and industry professionals.

 Each type of lighting source (load types) has individual characteristics, which require special types of dimmers.
 It is important to use a dimmer that is designed, tested, and UL listed for your specific lighting source/load type:

 During normal operation, dimmers get warm to the touch.
 Wallbox dimmer efficiency is typically around 99%.
 The other 1% is dissipated in the dimmer as heat.
 So, a 600 W load on a 600 W dimmer would produce around 6 watts of heat.
 This is approximately the heat generated from a small nightlight.
-Operating on its rated load, Lutron dimmers will stay below the UL limits of 140º F (60º C).
+When properly installed per all national and local electrical codes, and when operating on its rated load in a 77º F (25º C) ambient, Lutron dimmer accessible surfaces will stay below the UL limits of 140º F (60º C).

 To help the dimmer dissipate the internal heat normal to operation, a typical dimmer is wider than a switch.
 Dimmers can be ganged together such that the space is the same as switches.
 A portion of the fins (heat sink) must be removed.
 The fins are grooved to make the removal of fins easy with a pair of pliers.
 The removal of fins reduces the wattage capacity (load) the dimmer can control.